Depression in Children and Adolescents

 - About 10% of children and young people with depression recover spontaneously within three months.

-- About 30% of young people with depression have recurrences within five years and many of these develop episodes into adult life.
+- About 30% of children and young people with depression have recurrences within five years and many of these individuals develop episodes into adult life.

 Further reading and references